gajus/gajus.com-blog/post/harder-better-faster-stronger-lo-dash-v3/index.md

 ### Shortcut Fusion

 Lazy evaluation uses [pipeline](http://en.wikipedia.org/wiki/Pipeline_%28computing%29) to process the intermediate data.
 Performing operation in a pipeline gets away without creating an array to store the intermediate results.
 Accessing the array once reduces the overhead, esp. when the data source is large and accessing memory is expensive.

+This does not affect Lo-Dash API.
+However, it is useful to know that your clunky array is handled in a resource efficient manner.

 <iframe width="100%" height="300" src="http://jsfiddle.net/gajus/4hz0x8py/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>